SGpp/DisCoTec/README.md

-Let's assume we want to run the example under combi/distributedcombigrid/examples/distributed_third_level/ and distribute our combischeme to HLRS and helium, while the third-level-manager is running on the HLRS login node eslogin002 at port 9999.
+Let's assume we want to run the example under combi/distributedcombigrid/examples/distributed_third_level/ and distribute our combischeme to HLRS and helium, while the third-level-manager is running on helium at port 9999.
 The following steps are necessary:

 * Since data connections to the HLRS are not possible without using ssh tunnels, we set them up in advance.
 Run
-  `ssh -L  9999:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.
+  `ssh -R  9998:localhost:9999 username@eslogin002.hww.de` from helium, to log in to HLRS while creating an ssh tunnel.

 * Adjust the parameter files on HLRS and helium to fit the simulation.
   Use hostname=eslogin002 on HLRS and hostname=localhost on helium.
 Set dataport=9999 on both systems.

-* Run the third-level-manger
+* Run the third-level-manger on helium

+* Connect to eslogin002 in a different terminal and run the forwarding script:
+  `forward.sh 9999 9998 pipe1`
+  This will forward the port 9998 to 9999 on eslogin002.
+We only need the local forwarding because the configuration of the ssh server on HLRS does not allow us to acces the ssh tunnel from a different host than eslogin002.
+Since our application runs on the compute nodes this detour is necessary.

 * Start the simulation.
-The example directory holds a separate run file which has to be modified to fit HLRS and Helium.
+The example directory holds a separate run file which needs to be modified to fit HLRS and Helium.
+Also set the corresponding boost library location.